LGCM-OpenSource/GARSA/README.md

                         Number of PCs to use on model evaluation -- default = 4 -covar COVAR_FILE, --covar_file COVAR_FILE
                         Path for the covariables file, e.g. Sex.
-The same used on the GWAS step -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
+The same used on the GWAS step --indep_pop INDEP_POP
+                        Independent population, in VCF format, for individual PRS calculation; default is to use the same one provided by -vcf or -bfile
+  -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         Wanted output folder (default: current output folder) --threads THREADS     Number of computer threads -- default = 1